Mixed Martial Arts Gyms, Events Calendar, Gear and more..

 Gyms across the country offer classes for self defence and competition.
 As a form of self defence it can provide the skills and techniques to overcome a variety of situations whilst getting fit.

-Fighters use only minimal equipment in MMA bouts.
+Fighters use only minimal equipment in Mixed Martial Arts bouts.

 Open fingered gloves are worn for protection against cuts.
 These are usually between 4oz and 6oz depending upon the amateur/professional status of the fight.
 Hand wraps are also worn.